SystemSpace/Compendium/compendium.rst

 Will TSUKI own my soul if I sign up?
   We will not take ownership of your soul.
 Your soul stays yours.

+If we reincarnate by some other means, are we still registered?
+  Yes, as long as you're in Life and didn't shatter.

 Do I have to commit suicide to be transferred?
   No suicide required!!